When Is the Best Time

 This is an excellent spot for swimming in natural lava pools from May/June until October.
 During low tide, you are able to swim in several pools close to the rough Atlantic Sea, at high tide, it is safer in the big pool close to the shore.
 Lifeguards are on duty during the peak season from mid-June until mid-September (official bathing season), and a food truck, nice fruit and veggie vendors, restrooms, showers, a restaurant and a café are available.

-It is also a great spot to snorkel either in the safe pools and also in a protected bay for experienced snorkelers, which is also popular with divers.
+It is also a great spot to snorkel in the safe pools or a protected bay suitable for experienced snorkelers, which is also popular with divers.
 And best of all, one big pool is possible to access for people with disabilities.

-- During weekends and afternoons in the summer a bit busy, however, there is lots of space for all visitors to enjoy the stunning scenery.
+- During weekends and afternoons in the summer it is a bit busy, however, there is lots of space for all visitors to enjoy the stunning scenery.